 Table S1.
-For each drill run (designed to cut a 2 m length of ice core), number of pieces of ice recovered and brought to the surface vs. accumulated depth.
+For each drill run (designed to cut a two metre length of ice core), number of pieces of ice recovered and brought to the surface vs. accumulated depth.
 Most of the cores above 500 m depth were recovered in single 2 m lengths.